Recording Industry Association of America: The "work made for hire" controversy

 In 1999, Mitch Glazier, a Congressional staff attorney, inserted, without public notice or comment, substantive language into the final markup of a "technical corrections" section of copyright legislation, classifying many music recordings as "works made for hire", thereby stripping artists of their copyright interests and transferring those interests to their record labels.
 Shortly afterwards, Glazier was hired as Senior Vice President of Government Relations and Legislative Counsel for the RIAA, which vigorously defended the change when it came to light.
 The battle over the disputed provision led to the formation of the Recording Artists' Coalition, which successfully lobbied for repeal of the change.

 GitHub and youtube-dl takedown request

-On October 23, 2020, the code repository hosting service GitHub (owned by Microsoft) released a DMCA request from RIAA.
+On October 23, 2020, the code repository hosting service GitHub (owned by Microsoft) released a DMCA request from the RIAA.
 This request listed the open-source software project youtube-dl (and forks of the project) as copyright violations.
 The request cited the United States law Title 17 U.S.C. §1201.
 Critics of this action say that the software library can be used by archivists to download videos of social injustice.
 According to Parker Higgins, former Director of Copyright Activism at the Electronic Frontier Foundation (EFF), this takedown request was a "throwback threat" analogous to the DeCSS controversy.